irgendwr/TelegramAlert/development/README.md

 mvn release:perform
 ```

 This sets the version numbers, creates a tag and pushes to GitHub.
-Travis CI will build the release artifacts and upload to GitHub automatically.
+GitHub will build and release artifacts automatically.

 ## Update Graylog Project Parent